 Too many students wait until the day before a paper is due to visit the Writing Center, which doesn't allow adequate time for anything other than superficial editing and puts undue pressure on you and your consultant.
 To improve your writing skills, do what successful writers do - seek out readers' feedback early and seek it often.

-Can I drop off my paper so a consultant can review it before our scheduled appointment?plus or minus
+Can I drop off my paper so a consultant can review it before our scheduled appointment?

 Yes.
 In fact, if you are working on an unusually long paper, we encourage you to do so.
 However, we do ask that you drop it off a day or two in advance so your consultant can review it properly.

-Can you match me with a consultant from my major?plus or minus
+Can you match me with a consultant from my major?